TimHermens/angular-nx-aot-issue/README.md

 ---

 To be able to run production mode locally, I had to introduce a hack in the [webpack.prod.config.js](./apps/mortgages-fm/src/server/webpack/webpack.prod.config.js) to override the `publicPath: 'auto'` setting to `publicPath: 'http://localhost:4201/'` because the auto setting is not supported by local browsers.

+## NX 14 Angular 14

+I have also included an implementation for NX 14 on the branch `angular14`.
+The exact same issue happens there as well.